Bhavyashree1999/NewsApp/README.md

 - Displays headlines in a user-friendly list format.
 - Implements a loading state to indicate when news is being fetched.
 - Logs errors and exceptions for better debugging and handling of API responses.
+- Used public API to fetch news headlines, that is [https://newsapi.org/]
+-

 ## Architecture